Brunswick Junction Railway Precinct Historic Site 1893

 In 1893, when the Perth-Bunbury railway was completed, no-one lived in the present-day townsite of Brunswick Junction.
 In that same year, the Brunswick Siding and Railway Bridge were completed.

-The original Siding was situated north of the river, near a group of railway workers’ cottages.
-Soon after, the Brunswick Farmers’ Association was formed, with a post office and school operating nearby.
+Shortly after, the Brunswick Farmers’ Association was formed, and a post office and school began operating nearby.

-In those days, they considered the railway line from Brunswick to the Collie coalfields to be one of the most scenic lines in Western Australia.
+In those days, the railway line from Brunswick to the Collie coalfields was considered to be one of the most scenic lines in Western Australia.

-The Black Swan Hotel was built across the road east of the station, together with a boarding house positioned near the Bella Road railway crossing.
+The Black Swan Hotel was built across the road east of the station, together with a boarding house positioned near the Beela Road railway crossing.

 The precinct continued to grow and in 1941, an impressive two-storey Railway Station was established.
 At the time, it was the most modern Railway Station in the State Railway System.
 The Station building had a large refreshment tearoom, offices, waiting rooms, an elevated signal cabin and a large platform.

-With changes in time and the Railway Station no longer needed, incredibly 41 years later, in 1982, they dismantled it.
+With changes in time and the Railway Station no longer needed, 41 years later, in 1982 it was dismantled.

-A shelter now stands south of its site for today’s passengers.
+A simple shelter now stands just south of the original station site for today’s passengers.

 Amenities